 Background on HealthForce Superfoods Inc

-Suffering with health problems himself, Dr Jameth dedicated himself to optimal nutrition and sourcing products that would improve and enhance body and soul.
+Suffering from health problems himself, Dr. Jameth dedicated himself to optimal nutrition and sourcing products that would improve and enhance body and soul.
 Sadly the founder passed away in 2016, and the company has been taken forward by his wife, Kim.